dafny-lang/dafny/docs/_includes/Statements.md

   expect r < n;
 }
 ```
-Here we can verify that `Random'` satisfies its own specification, relying on
+Here we can verify that `Random'` satisfies its own specification,
-the unverified specification of `Random`.
-But we are also checking at run-time
+relying on the unverified specification of `Random`.
+But we are also checking at run-time that any input-output pairs for `Random`
+encountered during execution
+do satisfy the specification,
-that any input-output pairs for `Random` encountered during execution do satisfythe specification, as they are checked by the `expect` statement.
+as they are checked by the `expect` statement.

 B) Run-time testing

-Verification and run-time testing are complementary and both have their role in assuring that software does what is intended.
-Dafny can produce executables and
+Verification and run-time testing are complementary
+and both have their role in assuring that software does what is intended.
+Dafny can produce executables
-these can be instrumented with unit tests.
+and these can be instrumented with unit tests.
 Annotating a method with the `{:test}` attribute
-indicates to the compiler that it should
+indicates to the compiler
-produce target code that is correspondingly annotated to mark the method as
+that it should produce target code
+that is correspondingly annotated to mark the method
-a unit test (e.g., an XUnit test) in the target language.
+as a unit test (e.g., an XUnit test) in the target language.
-Within that method one might use `expect`
+Within that method one might use `expect` statements (as well as `print` statements)
-statements (as well as `print` statements) to insert checks that the target
-program is behaving as expected.
+to insert checks that the target program is behaving as expected.

 C) Compiler tests

-If one wants to assure that compiled code is behaving at run-time consistently with the statically verified code, one can use paired assert/expect statements
+If one wants to assure that compiled code is behaving at run-time consistently with the statically verified code,
-with the same expression:
+one can use paired assert/expect statements with the same expression:
 ```dafny
 assert _P_;
 expect _P_;